redwoodjs/redwood/docs/docs/directives.md

 ```

 :::tip
-If your Validator Directive is asynchronous, you can use `MockAsyncRedwoodDirective` instead.
+If your Validator Directive is asynchronous, you can use `mockAsyncRedwoodDirective` instead.

 ```ts
 import { mockAsyncRedwoodDirective } from '@redwoodjs/testing/api'